 - Be Proactive: It may actually help your candidacy to send a note 24 hours in advance to your contact or the hiring manager to give them a sense of what to expect.
 If you know your environment isn’t conducive to the best interview scenario (kiddos, chirping lovebirds, a partner, or roommate who lives on conference calls), you can set yourself apart by proactively sharing what to expect so you’re not ruffled and neither is your interviewer.

 - Ask for Flexibility (and Be Flexible): Now’s the time to be more flexible than usual about interview times as people’s work lives and personal lives have morphed into one.
 You can request an off-hours interview if you need to wait for your kids to go down for a nap, and be understanding if the hiring manager needs to get creative with scheduling.

 - Have a Contingency Plan: It goes without saying, but make sure you’ve downloaded the conferencing technology, you’ve tested it, and you have a backup plan in case your computer (or the other person’s) video platform fails.
 This could be making sure you have their phone number so you can call them directly in case the video doesn’t work.

 And MOST importantly:

 - Be Your Authentic Self: Embrace this!
 Let the person on the other side of the screen get to know you—roll with the mishaps, be human—because the more you can form a rapport, the more likely you’ll make a real connection.

 How are you preparing for video interviews?
 Do you have questions about what you should do or expect?
-Shoot me an email and I’d be happy to provide guidance: [email protected].
+Shoot us an email and we’d be happy to provide guidance: [email protected].